 What is Erasmus+?

 Erasmus+ is a European Union programme for education, training, youth and sport.
-It runs for seven years, from 2014 to 2020, with organisations invited to apply for funding each year to undertake creative and worthwhile activities.
+It ran for seven years, from 2014 to 2020, with organisations invited to apply for funding each year to undertake creative and worthwhile activities.

 Erasmus+ aims to modernise education, training and youth work across Europe.
 It is open to education, training, youth and sport organisations across all sectors of lifelong learning, including school education, further and higher education, adult education and the youth sector.
 It offers exciting opportunities for UK participants to study, work, volunteer, teach and train abroad in Europe.